IPMI-ICNS-UKE/ICNS-CoLD/README.md

 In case of usage of our code or data, we expect the above publication to be cited.

 ## Requirements
-The code has been tested with Matlab R2018a on macOS Mojave 10.14.3.
+The code has been tested with Matlab R2017a on Windows 10.
 <!---  XXX on Ubuntu 16.04 LTS The following Matlab XXX packages are required (lower versions may also be sufficient):
 - numpy>=1.14.5
 - keras>=2.2.0